 Tulip Mania: When Tulips Cost As Much As Houses

-How much would you pay for a tulip?
-In 17th century Holland, it may have cost you your entire home, and you probably still would have paid up.
+Some have likened the Bitcoin craze to Tulip Mania, believing that the bubble is getting ready to burst.
+But what was Tulip Mania?
+Before we get into that, ask yourself this question: how much would you pay for a tulip?
+If you had lived in 17th century Holland, it may have cost you your entire home, and you probably still would have paid up.

-As any commodities trader will tell you, futures and options trading involves substantial risk of loss and is not suitable for everyone.
-Tulip mania is a perfect example of a cautionary tale of price speculation in what was one of the first economic bubbles and crashes before futures exchanges were even an organized market.
+As any market trader will tell you, trading involves substantial risk of loss and is not suitable for everyone.
+Tulip mania is a perfect example of a cautionary tale of price speculation in what is widely regarded as the first recorded financial bubble and crash of all time.

 The Roots of Tulip Mania